-A chart represents data in certain graphical patterns so users can get insights of the data set(s) visually.
+A chart represents data in certain graphical patterns, which gives users visual insights of the data set(s).
 A full-width chart page allows users to view the trend of data, check specific data points, or compare different data sets.
-To see the specific details of different chart types, please see chart types.
+To see the specific details of different chart types, see chart types.

 A. Chart Title

 The chart title displays the name of the chart with a timestamp.
 The name should communicate the content of the chart, so users know what to expect from this chart.
 The timestamp shows when the chart was updated or refreshed.

 B. Chart Summary and Legend

 The chart summary area starts with the legend of the chart, followed by a customizable summary of the chart data.
-When one data point is selected in the chart plot, the value of selected data will be shown in the summary area.
+When one data point is selected in the chart plot, the value of selected data is shown in the summary area.

 C. Chart Plot